Saddleback sculpin: Description

 Saddleback sculpins are a small fish in size averaging 4cm long but able to grow to a maximum of 6.2cm long [1].
 They have an elongated body which tapers off from a blunt round head to tail.
 The head has a single preopercular spine which can be used to identify the Saddleback from other sculpins [7].
 The prickles running along their whole body can also be used to identify them [3].
 They have five to six gill rakers and the body is covered in papillae [4] with larger scales running laterally, usually in front of the pores.
 The dorsal fin has 8-10 spines with 16-19 rays, the pectoral fin has 13-15 rays, the pelvic fin has 1 spine and 3 rays, the anal fin has 13-15 rays, and the caudal fin is slightly rounded [7].
-They have an olivaceous color pattern [9] varying from shades of red and green dorsally to tan and green ventrally with dorsal mottling’s creating 5 distinct saddle-like markings [1].
+They have an olivaceous color pattern [9] varying from shades of red and green dorsally to tan and green ventrally with dorsal mottlings creating 5 distinct saddle-like markings [1].
 The head has a black spot on top and a broken band, sometimes branching down running laterally along the body [5].

 Distribution and habitat

-The saddleback sculpin is distributed along the west coast of North America from the sub tropics of Guerra Negro in Mexico [7] up to the temperate seas of the of Alaska [6].
+The saddleback sculpin is distributed along the west coast of North America from the sub tropics of Guerra Negro in Mexico [7] up to the temperate seas off Alaska [6].
 Their preferred habitat has been the lower part of the intertidal zone among rocky substrates, kelp-based habitats [2], and eel grass.
 It is possible that their distribution is larger than currently known as research on them is minimal.
 There is also indication in related works that they may also live in the subtidal zones.